h5bp/html5-boilerplate/README.md

 HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.

-This project is the product of many years of iterative development and combined community knowledge.
+This project is the product of years of iterative development and community knowledge.
 It does not impose a specific development philosophy or framework, so you're free to architect your code in the way that you want.